Kendrick Meek: Party leadership and caucus membership

 Meek was a member of the New Democrat Coalition.
+He was also a member of the 30 Something Working Group, a small group of Democrat members who regularly held special order speeches on a variety of topics.
+Other prominent members included Debbie Wasserman Schultz, Chris Murphy and Tim Ryan.

 Political positions

 Economic issues

 Meek supports an increase in the minimum wage.
 He voted for the Emergency Economic Stabilization Act of 2008.

 Social issues

 During his time in Congress, Meek consistently opposed the Hyde Amendment, which restricts federal funding of elective abortion.
 He also opposes some bans on late-term abortions and notification laws for minors who seek an abortion.

 Meek voted against H.J.
 Res.
 88, a proposed amendment to the Constitution to ban same-sex marriage, which failed to pass by a vote of 236 to 187.
 In a statement in the Congressional Record, Meek said:"This proposed amendment is not directed at any real problem, other than the apparent need of the Republican leadership to gin up political support for their candidates.
 It is sad that the Republican leadership is not as interested as they say they are in 'protecting' the institution of marriage as they are in waging a campaign to divide and distract the American people from the real issues that need to be addressed.
 The nation is at war in Iraq; we face crises in Iran, North Korea and Lebanon; the federal deficit is soaring out of control as more and more U.S. debt is controlled by countries like China; energy costs continue to rise and Americans wait for Congress to act to increase the minimum wage.
 The Republican response: wasting hours of debate on an unnecessary Constitutional amendment that had already been defeated in the Senate."
 During the 2010 Senate campaign, Meek expressed support for gay adoption which had previously been banned in Florida, and referred to Governor Charlie Crist as "the George Wallace of gay adoptions".